Practical information for your semester in L'Aquila

 Amiternum archeological site

-On your way to Pizzoli you may stop by and visit the stunning archeological site of Amiternum, an ancient Italic town founded by the Sabines and conquered by the Romans in the 3rd century B.C.!
+On the way to Pizzoli (west L'Aquila) you may stop by and visit the stunning archaeological site of Amiternum, an ancient Italic town founded by the Sabines and conquered by the Romans in the 3rd century B.C.!

-The site features an amphiteatre, a theather, publich baths as well as an aqueduct.
+The site features an amphitheatre, a theatre, public baths as well as an aqueduct.

 For more information and opening times, visit this link.